Aproceros leucopoda - Zigzag Elm Fusehorn

 This Asiatic species was first confirmed as present in Britain in 2017.
-However, it is thought to have been present for some time previous to this.
+However, it is thought that Aproceros leucopoda has been present for some time before this.
 It is multi-generational and able to increase in number rapidly.
 Only females are known.
 Adults are black with pale legs and the membranes between sclerites appears greenish.
 Head shape changes between first spring generations and subsequent generations.
-It is thought that this is due to the muscle requirements needed to break the winter cocoon compared to the more flimsy summer coccoons.
+It is thought that this is due to the muscle requirements needed to break the winter cocoon compared to the more flimsy summer cocoons.

 Size: 5 - 6mm

 Plant associations: Ulmus spp.
 Elms, including Ulmus glabra, Ulmus laevis, Ulmus minor and cultivated species such as Ulmus pumila var. arborea (Blank et al, 2010).

 Blank, S. M. 2010: Ostasiatischer Ulmen-Schädling breitet sich in Europa aus: Die Zickzack-Blattwespe Aproceros leucopoda (Argidae). - Beiträge der Hymenopterologen-Tagung in Stuttgart, Stuttgart pp.28-30.

 Blank, S.M., Hara, H., Mikulas, J., Csoka, G., Ciornei, C., Constantineanu, R., Constantineanu, I., Roller, L., Altenhofer, E., Huflejt, T. and Vetek, G., 2010.
 Aproceros leucopoda (Hymenoptera: Argidae): An East Asian pest of elms (Ulmus spp.) invading Europe.
 European Journal of Entomology, 107(3).